liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/embedding-portlets-in-themes-and-layout-templates.markdown

     ${theme.runtime("CLASS_NAME", ACTION)}

-This declaration expects two parameters: the class name of the element type you'd like the portlet to handle, and the type of action.
+This declaration expects two parameters: the class name of the entity type you'd like the portlet to handle, and the type of action.
 An example of an embedded portlet declaration can be viewed below:

     $theme.runtime("com.liferay.portal.kernel.servlet.taglib.ui.LanguageEntry", $portletProviderAction.VIEW)

 This declares that the theme is requesting to view language entries.
 There are four different kinds of actions supported by the Portlet Providers framework:
 `ADD`, `BROWSE`, `EDIT`, and `VIEW`.
-Specify the element type and action in your theme's runtime declaration.
+Specify the entity type and action in your theme's runtime declaration.

 Great, your theme declaration is complete!
 However, the Portal is not yet